ccapili808/RandomForests/README.md

     The program takes in four inputs at runtime:
     1. The type of impurity measure to use (gini, entropy, Misclassification Error)
     2. The alpha value for Chi Square termination
-    3. The number of trees to use in the forest (INTEGER ONLY)
+    3. The number of trees to use in the forest (positive INTEGER ONLY)
-    4. The number of features to use in each tree (INTEGER ONLY)
+    4. The number of features to use in each tree (Must be an INTEGER > 0 and < 23)

     Please give the program some time to compile and the following output will be displayed: